vmeet24/Space-Station-Simulation/README.md

   3. Run the DSN UI server in release mode.

 ### How to use the program
-  1. Click on the upload button to select the configuration file. *Note that name of the Launch vehicle and payload should be unique*.
+  1. Click on the upload button to select the configuration file.
+   **Note that name of the Launch vehicle and payload should be unique**
   2. Dashboard will show the count of the waiting/active vehicle.
   3. Select the waiting vehicle from the dropdown next to the launch vehicle button and launch it.
   4. It will update the dashboard.